San Francisco to Tokyo · the Pacific crossing

 On the San Francisco to Tokyo flight, a brief snooze early in the air is fine.
 Forty-five minutes, alarm set.
 After that: awake.
 Eat the meals.
 Walk the aisle.
 Watch a film.
 Don’t pack the full sleepy kit.
 This is a stay-awake flight, not a sleep-the-flight one.

-Plan your San Francisco to Tokyo flight
+Map out your San Francisco to Tokyo flight.

 Tell us your flight.
-We’ll walk you through.
+We’ll draw you a path.

 Common questions